>stalk your future employer on LinkedIn

 Co-workers are motivated to work hard and preserve their benefits.
 What makes remote teams work is trust.
 We trust each other that we’re doing our job.
 We trust each other that we’re not scrolling on our phones during calls.
 The business is healthy because it’s built on trust.
 It’s a loop that keeps the relationship going, and keeps everybody happy.

 You can hire the best talent in the world.
 To be honest, I like to think we’re working in semi-remote teams.
 Because technically, we’re split in two.
 But in reality, our team members work from all over the world.
 Fully remote teams have the advantage of hiring the best talent in the world.
+As long as we have the right tools, we can all do our job from anywhere.
 Not being bound to an office, and not being forced to relocate are some of the best perks of digitized businesses.
+The team at gaming company SolitaireBliss, for example, took advantage of all fully remote setups to outsource a software team and output.
+From their savings on office space, they hired 5 more engineers across the world, and as a result, have increased the number of games they’ve released.

 Low turnover rate.
 A recent study shows that 95% of employers surveyed admit that remote work has a significant impact on employee retention.
 Remote work is only the tip of Maslow’s hierarchy of modern work life.
 Freedom surely makes a company desirable.